m92vyas/llm-reader/README.md

 # Webpage to LLM Ready Input Text

-Pre-processing webpage before giving it as input to the LLM improves extraction/scraping accuracy especially if you want to extract website and image links required for most scraping operations like scraping an e-commerce website.
+Pre-processing webpage before giving it as input to the LLM improves extraction/scraping accuracy especially if you want to extract website and image links, tables required for most scraping operations like scraping an e-commerce website.

 Use this library to turn any webpage/url to LLM friendly text.
-Fully open source alternative to jina reader api and firecrawl api.
+Fully open source alternative to firecrawl and jina reader api.

 You can also refer to my other repo [AI-web_scraper](https://github.com/m92vyas/AI-web_scraper) for direct scraping tools that will do `web search` and `scrapes multiple links` with `just a simple query`.
 It supports multiple LLMs, Web Search and Extracts Data as per your written instructions.